MoyukhShabon/fm-arti-stats/README.md

 ## Observations

-The BAM headers states that read are aligned against the hg19 reference.
+1. The BAM headers states that read are aligned against the hg19 reference.
 Therefore the UCSC hg19 reference was downloaded from the broad institute.

 ```
 gs://gatk-legacy-bundles
 ```

+2. Some Samples have no associated BAMs.
+These samples are skipped.

+3. Some Samples have no variants.
+These samples are also skipped.

+4. Some sample have no variants after excluding VUS variants.
+These samples are skipped during analysis of the VUS set.

+5. The some variants in the XML are from the - strand.
+The reference and alternate alleles were substituted with their complementary nucleotides during parsing to SNV table to match up with the hg19 reference genome.

 ## Replication